Mine was… for a very long time!

 Or double-sock systems like Armaskin - with just as much success

 Or merino wool wrapped around their toes - with just as much success

 All of these things hone in on friction LEVELS.
 They reduce friction LEVELS making things more slippery, which reduces the skin shear that causes blisters.

 Note, none of them are stopping anything from rubbing.
 They are all making things rub more – they’re reducing friction LEVELS and making things slippery.

-Are you attacking friction from the right angle to stop your blisters?
+Are you attacking friction from the right angle?

 PS: I did ACE one physics project in high school – to explain the physics of your favourite sport (mine’s hockey).
 It’s funny how when something is relevant, you find a way to get your head around it.